jdonnelly0804/Rutgers-class/README.md

 ### This is a header 3 (h3)

--bullet point
+* Bullet point
-  -nested bullet point
+- Bullet point

-*asterisk works too
+  - Nest